yabok/yasl/docs/API.rst

 This function will return :c:`NULL` if the input contains unbalanced quoted or closed quotes followed by a non-space character.

+If the :c:`line` or :c:`argc` arguments to the :c:`yaslsplitargs()` function are NULL pointers, no operation is performed and the function will return NULL.

 yaslsplitlen
 ~~~~~~~~~~~~